Neo-Gar/walgit/README.md

 > Code remembers *why*, not just *what*.

 This is the feature WalGit leads with.
-Every commit can carry a **reasoning trace** — the task, the decision made, the alternatives rejected, the tools used, and a self-rated confidence.
-Traces live in three places at once:
+Each **work session** records a **reasoning trace** — the task, the decision made, and the alternatives rejected — keyed to the commits it produced.
+The unit of memory is the *session*, not the individual commit: one compact entry even across several commits, and read-only sessions (the agent just looked around) are never stored.
+A finalized trace lives in two places:

-- **In the commit message** (inside a `--- walgit-trace ---` fence) — so Git's SHA seals them.
-  Any edit changes the SHA.
-- **In `.git/walgit/traces/`** — local snapshots for offline recall.
+- **In `.git/walgit/traces/<sha>.json`** — a compact local snapshot for offline recall.
-- **In [MemWal](#memwal)** — an off-chain relayer that vector-embeds traces for semantic search across the repo's entire history.
+- **In [MemWal](#memwal)** — an off-chain relayer that Seal-encrypts each trace and vector-embeds it for semantic search across the repo's entire history.

+The commits a trace points at are on-chain Sui objects, so the provenance is tamper-evident even though the lean trace text itself lives off-chain (local + MemWal), never bloating the Git history.

 Multiply this across a repo's lifetime and you get **one memory cell per repository** — project-scoped (not user-scoped), portable across forks, permissioned by the same Seal ACL as the